nopSolutions/nopCommerce-Docs/en/getting-started/advanced-configuration/localization.md

 * The **Name** of the new language.
 * The **Language culture** - a specific language code (for example, de-AT for Austrian German).

+  > [!NOTE]
+  >
+  > When updating the **Language culture** field please make sure the appropriate CLDR package is installed for this culture.
+You can set CLDR for the specified culture in the *Localization* panel of the **Configuration → Settings → General Settings** page.

 * The **Unique SEO code** - a two-letter language SEO code used to generate URLs like `http://www.yourstore.com/en/` when you have more than one published language.

   > [!NOTE]